 More About TADA

 TADA (The Arts Deserve Attention) Productions Inc. is the non-profit parent company of the TADA Theatre located in Lincoln’s Historic Haymarket.
 For over 20 years, TADA has offered professional quality, affordable theatre to our community.
-With an intimate house, TADA is the little theatre that does BIG things.
+With an intimate house, TADA is the little theatre that does BIG things for the performing arts.
 Featuring a large diverse group of theatrical artists, a dedicated production team, an ever-growing patron base and an esteemed Board of Directors, TADA has involved hundreds of actors, students, designers and regional artists working towards the same goal and impacting our community with the positive power of theatre.
 TADA is a recipient of a Mayor’s Arts Award from the City of Lincoln, an Impact Award for downtown development from the Downtown Lincoln Association and a Proclamation for Theatre Excellence from the State of Nebraska.